takakv/mockbank/README.md

 Mockbank is a dummy application that can be used to simulate a real world production app when setting up IT infrastructure.
 It keeps track of the company's balance, and balance can be added or subtracted.
 It also shows the latest transactions.

+## Database instructions

+To specify the type of database and its location, the `DB_SRC` environment variable can be specified.
+An example for a local sqlite database is in the `.env.template` file.

 ## Docker instructions

 ```